-Got some leftover chili in the fridge?
-Turn it into yummy bean burgers!
+Got some leftover veggie chili in the fridge?
+Turn it into yummy vegan bean burgers!

-Remember that black bean chili from Friday?
-After eating my way through most of the pot, I realized that I really didn’t want another bowl of chili for lunch, but I also didn’t want to waste any of that leftover smoky, beany goodness.
+Have you ever just made way too much chili?
+After eating my way through most of my latest pot of chili, I realized that I really didn’t want another bowl for lunch, but I also didn’t want to waste any of that leftover smoky, beany goodness.
 Instead of dishing up my 4th bowl of chili of the week, I decided to try turning the bit of leftover chili into burgers instead.
 They came out great!

 I love reusing leftovers, and part of the inspiration for my chili-to-bean-burger experiment was Wing It Vegan’s “Wing It, Don’t Fling It” challenge.

 She’s always whipping up such creative recipe remixes, and her creativity is what got me thinking outside the box with this recipe.
 I love that she’s challenging folks to work with leftovers and failed recipes, rather than tossing them.
 What a delicious way to reduce food waste!

 - 1 1/2 cup leftover chili